 Once you know how much storage space you need, look at your home and decide what areas are available for storing baby bottles.
 This could mean clearing a shelf in a cabinet, placing plastic drawers in a corner of a room, or using a rolling cart that can be moved from one spot to another.

-A key to successful organization is to label everything.
+A key to a successful organization is to label everything.
 This makes it easier when you need to find those spare teats in a rush and can’t remember which plastic drawer you stored them in.
 Labeling containers helps to remind you (and other people responsible for feeding your baby) where everything is kept.

 Watch this video which talks about how to label items at home in some unique and brilliant way!